mhbahmani/email-service/README.md

 ## Hot to Setup
 - Set .env file in emailService directory like .env.example file.
 - Make virtualenv and install the dependencies from requirements.txt.
-- Run the django server by `python manage.py runserver` and go through steps in api/admin.
+- Run `docker-compose -f deploy/docker-compose.yml up -d --build` and go through steps in api/admin.
 - Enjoy!

 ### ToDo: